grepdisc/kindfools/_pages/writeon.md

 - Wednesday, July 17 WRITE ON - Home at Raha Coffee House, writing in Arabic, Pashto, Portuguese and English
 - Tuesday, July 23 WRITE ON at Rise of WNY at 1643 Hertel Ave
 - Tuesday, July 30 WRITE ON in Burmese, Chinese, Malay and English at Fitz Books & Waffles
-- Tuesday, August 13 WRITE ON in Spanish and English at Fitz Books & Waffles [Details](/home/){: .btn .btn--info}
+- Tuesday, August 13 WRITE ON in Spanish and English at Fitz Books & Waffles
 - Tuesday, August 20 WRITE ON at Big Big Table
+- Tuesday, August 17 WRITE ON in French and English at Fitz Books & Waffles [Details](/home/){: .btn .btn--info}